donvi-bz/JakesRTP/README.md

 server for the first time • Tons of configuration from basic shape and size to multiple configs and distribution patterns

-For the main download, go to [my page on Spigot](https://www.spigotmc.org/resources/jakes-rtp.80201/), or for statistics about the plugin, go to[the bStats page](https://bstats.org/plugin/bukkit/JakesRTP/9843).
+For the main download, go to [the page on Spigot](https://www.spigotmc.org/resources/jakes-rtp.80201/), or for statistics about the plugin, go to [the bStats page](https://bstats.org/plugin/bukkit/JakesRTP/9843).

 ## A brief list of what you can configure.